SamHeysmond/Group_6_Rotation_2/Workflow_Timeline.md

 ---
 > ## 3.2 - software needed -Windows OR Mac
 + website for ORF finding - https://www.ncbi.nlm.nih.gov/orffinder/
++ accession info in file References_to_tools_and_data.md
 ---
 > ## 3.3 - expected outcome
 + We get a highlighted output that will show each reading frame of each direction of the newly translated sequence (into amino acids).
 + We selected the most appropriate reading frame from this stage for further analysis.
-We picked the largest and cleanest reading frames that when BLASTed (step4) were identified as some kind of protein.
+We picked the largest and cleanest reading frames that when BLASTed in step4 (the next step) were identified as proteins.
 We saved the outputs into one file "protein_sequences.txt".
 For CASP1 we pasted orf8 and orf9 together but for the unknown protein we just pasted in the whole of orf1.

 ---
 > ## 3.4 - Files (output)